xh/hoist-core/README.md

 folder tree.
 For hoist-react applications, JS apps are built independently by Webpack and deployed via nginx.
 We recommend and provide standardized Docker containers to ship both sides of the application and tie them together in an integrated whole, with very minimal infrastructure requirements or dependencies.
-See the [hoist-dev-utils](https://github.com/exhi/hoist-dev-utils) repository for related utilities, base Docker images, and additional details.
+See the [Hoist React readme](https://github.com/exhi/hoist-react) for a detailed outline on the build and deploy process for React-based applications, including information on building the Grails server-side components outlined here.

 (Note that for legacy [hoist-sencha](https://github.com/exhi/hoist-sencha) applications, the client assets _are_ built along with the server and included in the resulting WAR as a single deployment.)

 ## Custom plugins for enterprise deployments

-While hoist-core and its associated client-side libraries provide a good deal of functionality on their own, we realize that enterprise clients will have configurations, authentication requirements, dependencies, data source definitions, and other reusable code constructs that are unique to their environment.
+While Hoist Core and its associated client-side libraries provide a good deal of functionality on their own, we realize that enterprise clients will have configurations, authentication requirements, dependencies, data source definitions, and other reusable code constructs that are unique to their environment.